The hunt is on for the best student and graduate business ideas!

 When will I find out if I’ve reached the semi-final?

-Do I need to be available for all the face to face dates?
+Do I need to be available for all dates?

-If you are shortlisted, you will be required to pitch in person on Thursday, 15th October 2020.
+If you are shortlisted, you will be required to pitch online on Wednesday, 6th October 2021.
 We appreciated that many Tata Varsity Pitch applicants, due to the current pandemic, might have returned to their home countries or might feel anxious about travelling.
-In the event that we are able to host this year's semi-finals in person, if for various reasons, you are unable to attend in person - we will make provisions for you to participate virtually.
+As a result, we will be hosting this year's semi-finals virtually.

-If you are later selected as a category finalist, you must be able to attend the 2-day mandatory bootcamp* on Monday, 26th October and Tuesday, 27th October 2020 and the Grand Final* on Friday, 20th November 2020.
+If you are later selected as a category finalist, you must be able to attend the 2-day mandatory online bootcamp on Monday 18th and Tuesday 19th October 2021 and the Grand Final* on week commencing 8th November 2021.

-*In light of the current situation, we are following government guidelines in regard to COVID-19 and potential implications relating to hosting a physical event.
-If Government advice does not allow for social gatherings on this scale, we will make provisions for all events of the competition to be hosted virtually.
+*In light of the ongoing health crisis, we are following government guidelines in regard to COVID-19 and potential implications relating to hosting a physical event.
+If Government advice does not allow for social gatherings on this scale, we will make provisions for the Grand Final event of the competition to be hosted virtually.
 Watch this space for further updates.

 Someone in our group isn’t a student or recent graduate – can we still apply?